-The Code of Conduct helps to promote positive relationships between a child or young person, their carer, and Anglicare PSP-OOHC by clearly outlining expectations in regard to carers, their role and the care that is expected for the children and young people in their placement.
+The Code of Conduct helps to promote positive relationships between a child or young person, their carer, and Anglicare PSP-OOHC by clearly outlining expectations in regard to carers, their role and the care that is expected for the children and young people in their care arrangement.

-The Code of Conduct can be found below as an Appendix.
+The Code of Conduct can be found in the Appendix starting on page 94 of this Handbook.